Tkachuk’s shootout goal helps Flames top Flyers, end skid

 Rittich tried to play the puck behind the net, but Farabee forced him into a turnover.
 Hayes then converted a backhander for his sixth of the season and second in as many games.

-But the Flames with Lindholm’s 11th of the season.
-Rasmus Andersson’s slap shot from the point went wide of the net, but caromed off the back boards to a wide-open Lindholm.

 Mangiapane tied it at 1 1:01 into the third period, stopping the Flames’ long scoreless road drought.
 After a turnover by Flyers rookie Morgan Frost in his third career game, Mangiapane’s wrist shot went off defenseman Philippe Myers and past Hart.

 Calgary’s previous road goal had come Nov.
 3 at Washington with two seconds left in the first period, a span of 261 minutes, 3 seconds between road scores.